ALS-H/url-shortener-redis/README.md

-# Scalable URL Shortener with Analytics
+# Scalable URL Shortener with Redis Caching

 A robust URL shortening service built with **Spring Boot**, **MySQL**, and **Redis**, featuring click analytics, expiration handling, and a clean web UI using **Thymeleaf**.
 Designed with scalability, performance, and extensibility in mind.